Trace Completion API

 #2.
 API Description

-Get the DeepFlow service endpoint port number:
+Get the DeepFlow server endpoint port number:

 port=$(kubectl get --namespace deepflow -o jsonpath="{.spec.ports[0].nodePort}" services deepflow-app)